Peter Rix is a pioneering Australian artist manager and acclaimed event producer.

 Additionally, the company embraced such diverse offerings as Mercedes-Benz Fashion Week, the APRA Music Awards, Sydney Opera House NYE celebrations and the Housing Industry Awards.

-After a 14 year career with George P. Johnson, Peter Rix re-established Peter Rix Management on 1 January 2018 and continues the tradition of providing interesting, creative live experiences delivered with his unique personal touch and commercial acumen.
+After a 14 year career with George P. Johnson, Peter Rix re-established Rix Management on 1 January 2018 and continues the tradition of providing interesting, creative live experiences delivered with his unique personal touch and commercial acumen.
 His helming of the APRA Music Awards continues.